kashifsoofi/kashifsoofi.github.io/_posts/2023-05-24-restapi-with-asp.net-core-7-and-mysql.md

   - api
 ---

-This is a continuation of an earlier post [REST API using C# .NET 7 with InMemory Store](https://kashifsoofi.github.io/aspnetcore/rest/restapi-with-csharp/).
-In this tutorial I will extend the service to store data in a [Postgres Database](https://www.postgresql.org/).
-I will use [Docker](https://www.docker.com/) to run Postgres and use the same to run database migrations.
+This is a continuation of an earlier post [REST API with ASP.NET Core 7 and InMemory Store](https://kashifsoofi.github.io/aspnetcore/rest/restapi-with-asp.net-core-7-and-inmemory-store/).
+In this tutorial I will extend the service to store data in a [MySQL Database](https://www.mysql.com/).
+I will use [Docker](https://www.docker.com/) to run MySQL and use the same to run database migrations.

 ## Setup Database Server
-I will be using a docker-compose to run Postgres in a docker container.
+I will be using a docker-compose to run MySQL in a docker container.
 This would allow us the add more services that our rest api is depenedent on e.g. redis server for distributed caching.

 Let's start by adding a new file by right clicking on Solution name in Visual Studio and Add New File.
 I like to name file as `docker-compose.dev-env.yml`, feel free to name it as you like.
 Add following content to add a database instance for movies rest api.
 ```yaml